ci-ma/MMSDT/README.md

 Our Threat Catalogue is implemented through the following files:

 - *Threat_AttackPattern_Catalogue.xlsx*: It provides the association between a collection of threats related to assets and CAPEC attack patterns
-- *AttackPattern_Attack_Catalogue.xlsx*: It correlates CAPEC attack patterns and MITRE ATT&CK tatics and techniques
+- *AttackPattern_Attack_Catalogue.xlsx*: It correlates CAPEC attack patterns and MITRE ATT&CK tactics and techniques

 ## Overview of the Proposed Methodology